How to Start Elder Care Planning for Aging Parents

 - Government programs: Social Security, Medicaid, veterans’ benefits, and state programs

-- Insurance coverage: Medicare, life, and supplemental, such as Medicare Supplement and Short-Term Recovery Care.
+- Insurance coverage: Medicare, life, and supplemental, such as Medicare Supplement and Short-Term Care insurance.

 - Private assistance: nonprofits and foundations